-Tags1.5 2.0 2.5 analysis bdd Beta build bundler code completion CoffeeScript configuration cucumber debug deploy documentation editing Enoki formatting gems haml i18n Ichii IDE inspection intellij mac navigation Nire performance plugin Rails RailsConf refactoring rspec Ruby RubyMotion rvm SASS SCSS Tōhi test Type Inference UI UML unit testing
+Tags1.5 2.0 2.5 analysis bdd Beta build bundler code completion CoffeeScript configuration cucumber debug deploy documentation editing Enoki formatting gems haml i18n Ichii IDE inspection mac momiji navigation Nire performance plugin Rails RailsConf refactoring rspec Ruby RubyMotion rvm SASS SCSS Tōhi test Type Inference UI UML unit testing

 Other JetBrains Blogs